particle-iot/docs/src/content/tutorials/learn-more/about-serial.md

 Screen allows you you both send characters to the Photon or Electron as well as receive them from the USB serial device.

+To close (kill) a screen session, press Ctrl-A then press k.

 ### Linux - using screen

 Find the serial port that is being used using the Terminal program command line: